AppPlatform-Templates/supervisord-appplatform/README.md

 # Supervisord on DigitalOcean App Platform

 A production-ready template for running multi-process applications on DigitalOcean App Platform using [Supervisord](http://supervisord.org/).
-This template demonstrates how to manage multiple processes within a single container, perfect for applications that need background workers, monitoring agents, or auxiliary services.
+This template demonstrates how to manage multiple processes within a single container, perfect for running your application alongside monitoring agents or auxiliary services.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/AppPlatform-Templates/supervisord-appplatform/tree/main)